 Sensing transmitter: a sensing transmitter is the entity that sends out the sensing signal which the sensing service will use in its operation.
 A Sensing transmitter is part of a RAN node or a UE.
 A Sensing transmitter can be located in the same or different entity as the Sensing receiver.

-Target sensing service area: a cartesian location area that needs to be sensed by deriving characteristics of the environment and/or objects within the environment with certain sensing service quality from the impacted (e.g., reflected, refracted, diffracted) wireless signals.
+Target sensing service area: a cartesian location area that needs to be sensed by deriving characteristics of the environment and/or objects within the environment with certain sensing service quality from the impacted (e.g., reflected, refracted, diffracted) 3GPP radio signals.
 This includes both indoor and outdoor environments.

-Moving target sensing service area: the case where a target sensing service area is moving according to the mobility of a target from sensing transmitter’s perspective.

 * * * End of Change * * * *